durbank/ELA-model/Docs/Methods.md

 ## Methodological principles

-Changes in a glacier's size and extent are fundamentally related to the mass balance of the glacier.
+Changes in glacier size and extent are fundamentally related to the mass balance of the glacier.
 An annual mass surplus (when net accumulation exceeds ablation) leads to glacier growth, while a deficit leads to glacial retreat.
 Such transitions can be visually drastic, with some glaciers changing by kilometers in response to minor perturbations in climate.
-Comparisons of changes in glacier length or area can give a rough qualitative sense of the relative magnitude of climate change, but are inadequate for truly quantitative analyses.
+Comparisons of changes in glacier length or area can give a rough qualitative sense[^clarify1] of the relative magnitude of climate change, but can be inadequate for thorough quantitative analyses on a regional scale.
-Such factors are not only affected by changes in glacier mass balance, but also by internal dynamics, the geographic setting of the glacier, and similar variables.
+Such factors[^clarify2] are not only affected by changes in glacier mass balance, but also by internal dynamics, the geographic setting of the glacier, and similar variables.[^reword1]
-A more direct measure of climate than glacier area or length changes is the concept of the equilibrium line altitude (ELA).
+A more direct measure of the glacial response to climate change than glacier area or length changes is the concept of the equilibrium line altitude (ELA).
 The ELA is the boundary between the accumulation and ablation zones on a glacier and represents the elevation at which the annual amount of mass added through accumulation exactly equals the annual amount of mass lost through ablation [@cuffey_physics_2010].
 As a direct measure of annual glacier mass balance, the ELA facilitates explicit comparisons of climate in space and time by avoiding strong dependencies on glacier dynamics and by integrating the myriad variables that can drive changes in climate into a single metric.

+[^clarify1]: Not necessarily true.
+You can model the change in climate necessary to drive the change in area/length measured.

+[^clarify2]: which 'factors'? unclear, please specify.
+Tune this sentence with that one before to improve flow of arguments here.

+[^reword1]: These three sentences require significant rewording.
+I think you could actually delete this portion and just emphasize the utility of ELAs.
+Either that, or just state that the glacier area/length changes are complicated by the fact that they intergrate the climate changes across the full glacier area and result from the dynamical response of glaciers.
+Then state that ELAs are often used a a more simple measure of glacier change...The other compounding factor is that your modeled ELAs are derived from the glacier length/area - so anything affecting those affects your ELA (including dynamics).

-This research presents a method to reconstruct ELA estimates based largely on physical relationships, while only requiring estimates of bed topography, glacier length, and glacier width.
+This manuscript presents a method to reconstruct ELA estimates based on continuity equations, while only requiring estimates of bed topography, glacier length, and glacier width.
-The ELA model also generates intermediate results of continuous modeled bed topography, ice surface elevation, and glacier width along the length of the glacier.
+The ELA model also generates intermediate results of continuous modeled bed topography, ice surface elevation, and glacier width along the length of the glacier (Figure 1).
 An added strength of this model is such intermediate outputs allow for increased diagnostics on model performance or troubleshooting.
-This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but more physically-based rather than relying purely on empirical correlations.
+This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but more physically-based rather than relying purely on empirical correlations[^reword2].
 This method can equally apply to existing glaciers or paleo-glacier extents where glacial moraines are adequately preserved.
 The model is largely derived from a simple linear glacier-length model presented in [@oerlemans_minimal_2008], with modifications specific to quantifying ELAs and ELA changes.
-The limited model inputs necessarily require simplifying assumptions that ignore selected details pertinent to individual glaciers.
+The limited model inputs necessarily require simplifying assumptions that do not include all details pertinent to specific glaciers.
 Such details can be significant for some applications (e.g. dynamic modeling of glacier response, higher order surface energy and mass balance modeling, etc.), and other methods would be better suited to these circumstances.
 The proposed model is specifically intended to estimate the ELA of snow-fed, clean ice, temperate glaciers with relatively simple bed and areal geometries.

+[^reword2]: redundant to above '...physical relationships'; tune these two statements?
+I would also bring in the 'physical error' aspect that is missing in geomorph approach.

 The ELA model also provides analytical constraints on the error associated with model outputs.
 Such uncertainties are fundamental in determining the significance and reliability of results, but rigorous physical uncertainties of ELA estimates are rarely presented in paleo-glacier research, either because such uncertainties are difficult to assign for geomorphic methods like THAR and AAR or because higher order models are sufficiently complex to challenge error propagation.